cloudmesh/cloudmesh-openapi/README-source.md

 curl -X GET "http://localhost:8080/cloudmesh/get_processor_name" -H "accept: text/plain"
 ```

-To view the automatically generated documentation, you can go to your bwoser and open the link
+To view the automatically generated documentation, you can go to your browser and open the link

 * <http://localhost:8080/cloudmesh/ui>